What we can achieve for complainants

 Additionally we may also make recommendations to put matters right for other people similarly affected and/or to ensure that the same mistakes do not happen again.
 Our recommendations may include some or all of the following:

 - An apology, explanation and/or acknowledgement of responsibility.

 - Remedial action, such as reviewing or changing a decision on the service given to the complainant, revising published material, revising procedures or policy to prevent the same thing happening again, or training or supervising staff.

 - Financial redress for direct or indirect financial loss, loss of opportunity, inconvenience or distress.
 This may include a wider compensation scheme if more than one individual is affected by the maladministration or poor service.

-The Ombudsman does not have the power to enforce her recommendations.
-However, bodies accepted her recommendations in 100 per cent of cases in 2009/10.
+We do not have the power to enforce our recommendations.
+However, organisations complied with our recommendations in over 99% per cent of cases in 2012/13.